Treatment for Managing Symptoms

 Assistive devices and technologies

-Two online resources for labor-saving assistive technologies and ideas and gadgets for making everyday activities easier, from staying mobile to preparing meals, include Abledata and Independent Living Aids.
+An online resource for labor-saving assistive technologies and ideas and gadgets for making everyday activities easier, from staying mobile to preparing meals, is Independent Living Aids.

 Natural remedies, complementary and alternative medicine

-Natural remedies, and complementary & alternative medicine encompasses a wide variety of treatments and approaches, including dietary supplements, herbal medicine, acupuncture, homeopathy, massage, and mind-body approaches, such as yoga, hypnosis, and meditation.
+Natural remedies, and complementary and alternative medicine, encompass a wide variety of treatments and approaches, including:

 Many of these treatments or approaches may not be offered by your physician.
 Nor have many been rigorously evaluated for effectiveness in the same manner as prescription medications.
 However, these approaches may provide important benefits to the patient with MS. For instance, acupuncture, meditation, massage, and biofeedback can be useful to many people for relief of MS-related pain syndromes.